hackerschoice/gsocket/examples/systemd-root-shell/README.md

 **Connect to a firewalled host**

 **Problem**
-ALICE and BOB are on two different networks behind NAT/Firewall.
+ALICE and BOB are on two different networks and behind a NAT/Firewall.
 Neither of them can reach the other.

 **Objective**
-Allow BOB to login to ALICE as root/superuser (without tampering with the firewall, NAT or router settings).
+Allow BOB to log-in to ALICE as root/superuser (without tampering with the firewall, NAT or router settings).

 **Solution**
 Start gs-netcat as a service (systemd) on ALICE.